Scripture Reference:![]()

 The Story:

-God’s people were on a journey to a land they would call their very own.
-God promised them that they would have their own land so this became known as “The Land of Promise” or the “Promised Land”.
+God’s people were journeying to a land they would call their own.
+God promised them that they would have their own land, so this became known as “The Land of Promise” or the “Promised Land.”

-To get to their new home the people had to walk many miles across a desert.
-After a few days of travel, the people were very thirsty.
+To get to their new home, the people had to walk many miles across a desert.
+After a few days of travel, they were very thirsty.
 The only water they found tasted so bitter that they could not even drink it.

 The thirsty people began to complain.
 They remembered their life back in Egypt.
-They began remembering the good things about Egypt that they missed and forgot about the way Pharaoh treated them so badly.
+They began remembering the good things about Egypt they missed and forgot how Pharaoh treated them so badly.

-When the people began complaining and wishing they could go back to Egypt Moses prayed to God about it.
-He asked God to help the people.
+When the people began complaining and wishing they could go back to Egypt, Moses prayed to God for help.

 God answered Moses’ prayer.
 He gave Moses a piece of wood and told him to touch the bitter water with it.
-When Moses touched the wood to the water they water changed from bitter to sweet just as God said it would.
-Now there was plenty of water for everyone.
+When Moses touched the wood to the water, the water changed from bitter to sweet, just as God said it would.
+Now, there was plenty of water for everyone.

-God continued to take care of his people on their journey.
-During the day God placed a pillar (or tower) of cloud in front of them so they would know the correct way to go Even though they were in a desert he led them to other places where there was plenty of water to drink.
+God continued to take care of His people on their journey.
+During the day, God placed a pillar (or tower) of cloud in front of them so they would know the correct way to go.
+Even though they were in a desert, he led them to other places with plenty of water to drink.

 After more than a month, the people of God arrived in a place called the “Desert of Sin” and made camp.
-Soon all of the food was gone and the people began to doubt that God could take care of them.
+Soon, all the food was gone, and the people began to doubt that God could take care of them.
 They complained to Moses and his brother Aaron.
-Sadly, they even told Moses that their lives were better back in Egypt where they had been slaves.
+Sadly, they even told Moses that their lives were better back in Egypt, where they had been slaves.
 They said Egypt was better than the desert.

-But God never forgot his people.
-God told Moses that food was about to rain down out of heaven.
-As Moses and the people looked out into the desert they saw a big cloud.
-They knew that the glory of God was in the cloud.
+But God never forgot His people.
+God told Moses that food was about to rain down from heaven.
+As Moses and the people looked out into the desert, they saw a big cloud.
+They knew that God’s glory was in the cloud.

-And God did just as he said.
-Every evening a great flock of quail (birds) would fly into the camp.
+And God did just as He said.
+Every evening, a great flock of quail (birds) would fly into the camp.
 The people would gather them and eat them.
-And in the morning, when the people woke up, little white flakes (like wafers) covered the ground.
+In the morning, when the people woke up, little white flakes (like wafers) covered the ground.
 The people called this manna.

-Each day they gathered the manna and took it home to make bread.
-But God told the people to only gather enough manna to feed their families.
-God wanted them to do exactly as he said and remember that he would take care of them.
+Each day, they gathered the manna and took it home to make bread.
+But God told the people only to gather enough manna to feed their families.
+God wanted them to do exactly as He said and remember that He would care for them.

 But some of the people did not listen.
 They were greedy and gathered more than God had told them to.
 They thought they could save some for later.
-This seemed like a good idea at first but then they noticed that the extra manna began to rot and stink.
-Soon the manna was full of worms.
+This seemed like a good idea initially, but then they noticed that the extra manna began to rot and stink.
+Soon, the manna was full of worms.
 These people realized that they should have listened to God.

-There was another way God wanted the people to remember him.
-He told the people that the seventh day of the week would be a day of rest.
+God wanted the people to remember Him in another way.
+He told them that the seventh day of the week would be a day of rest.
 They were to stop working on this day and make it special.
-This was a holy day set aside for God and it was to be called the Sabbath Day.
+This was a holy day set aside for God, and it was to be called the Sabbath Day.

-For many many years, God would provide manna and quail for the people.
-If they obeyed God they did not have to be hungry.
+For many years, God provided manna and quail for the people.
+If they obeyed God, they did not have to be hungry.

-To help them remember this in the years to come God told Moses to put some of the manna in a jar to keep and keep in their packs as they traveled on to the Promised Land.
-That manna did not go rotten.
+To help them remember this in the years to come, God told Moses to put some of the manna in a jar to keep in their packs as they traveled on to the Promised Land.
+That manna did not rot.
 In fact, it stayed in the jar for many years.

 Ways to Tell the Story: